broadinstitute/cromwell/README.md

 ## Local Backend

-The local backend will simply launch a subprocess and wait for it to exit.
+The local backend will simply launch a subprocess for each task invocation and wait for it to exit.

 This backend creates three files in the `<call_dir>` (see previous section):